 A couple of years ago I taught a class on going vegan and I took a bunch of vegan products such as almond milk, coconut yogurt, and non-dairy cheese with me.
 A woman who was taking the class freaked out when she saw the almond milk and coconut yogurt because they contained carrageenan.
-I knew that some people were sensitive to carrageenan, and consuming it could lead to irritation to the digestive tract, but I wasn’t really sure why she was so upset that I had almond milk with me.
-I asked her what the problem with carrageenan was, and she said that her sister told her to avoid it, but she had no idea why.
-She thinks it was something she read online.
+I knew that some people were sensitive to carrageenan, and consuming it could lead to irritation to the digestive tract.
+But I wasn’t really sure why she was so upset that I had almond milk with me.
+I asked her what the problem with carrageenan was, and she said that her sister told her to avoid it.
+She had no idea why, though.
+She thinks it was something her sister read online.

 When reading any type of health advice or news about a study that was just released, don’t take what they have to say with blind faith.
 It’s important to look at where the news is coming from and who funded the study.
 Information can be heavily skewed to fit an agenda.
 Was the study funded by an organization that benefits from the outcome?
 Was the person reporting on it paid to spin the information a little?

 Keep in mind that there is always going to be a study to support any kind of agenda.
 One day recently articles that said that grains cause Alzheimer's and grains prevent Alzheimer's we both being shared rampantly in my Facebook feed.
 The article saying grains cause the disease was written by a big proponent of the paleo diet, while the one saying it prevented it was written by a vegan doctor.
 Which one was right?
-(My guess is there was a grain of truth in both studies.
+My guess is there was a grain of truth in both studies.
 (Pun intended.)

 When writers report on a particular food/ingredient/ailment they’re not always backing their story up with hard facts.
 Remember the beating agave nectar took a few years ago?
 People were dumping out their bottles of the natural sweetener because a certain online health guru told them to.
 Others picked up on his article and started spreading the word.
 The truth of the matter is that, much like with carrageenan, at that time there had never been a study done on agave and how it affects people.
 And much like the carrageenan scare, the “reports” were based on studies done with similar substances.